seqan/seqan/manual/source/Tutorial/AlignmentRepresentation.rst

 We first define the type of the input sequences (``TSequence``).
 Then we can define the type of our actual Align object we want to use.
 In an Align object, the gapped sequences are arranged in rows.
-You can use the Metafunction :dox:`Align#Row Row` to get the correct type of the used Gaps objects.
+You can use the Metafunction :dox:`Align#Row` to get the correct type of the used Gaps objects.
 In the following we use the term ``row`` to explicitly refer to a gapped sequence as a member of the Align object.
 We will use the term ``gapped sequence`` to describe functionalities that is related to the Gaps data structure independent of the Align object.